 God or ~God:

 Lastly, we don’t have to refute an “infinite number“ of “explanations” for the intelligibility of causality.
 Either God is necessary for the intelligibility of causality or God is not necessary for the intelligibility of causality.
 Those are the only two possibilities.
-It’s not a matter of God vs naturalism, idealism, atheism, Platonism or any number of X-isms.
+It’s not a matter of God vs Naturalism, Idealism, Atheism, Platonism or any number of X-isms.
 It’s not a matter of a, b, c….
 It’s a matter of a or ~a.
 Autonomy or ~autonomy reduces to ~God or God.

-The believer cannot get out from under the fact that he has an infallible word on the subject.
+The believer cannot get out from under the fact that she has an infallible word on the subject.
 Nor should she be embarrassed by the revelation of God as if it may not be appealed to disclose how we know what we know.
 There is no meaning if autonomous presuppositions are true; we know that through Scripture, though we demonstrate it by arguing for the impossibility of any proffered worldview.

 Let’s reason together:

 We don’t dodge the would-be competitors to God as the unifying source of otherwise brute particulars, the solution to the One and the Many.
-Bring them on and let’s see if they can make sense of reality, knowledge and moral absolutes.
+Bring them on and let’s see if they can make sense of reality, knowledge and ethical absolutes.
 Let’s compare worldviews to see who can make sense of men and things.
 As each variation of the one non-Christian worldview is refuted one by one, let’s not mistake those refutations as the basis for our knowledge of God’s existence.
 Rather, let’s recognize those refutations for what they truly are – a display of what we already know apart from those refutations, that only God (and not autonomous reasoning) can make sense of God’s world.